 Questions (application cases) Answers Comments If a Dance Jump/Hop is performed between Twizzles, how will the Technical Panel count the number of connecting steps with the following examples? - Dance Jump/Hop - from one foot to the other foot? - Dance Jump/Hop - from one foot to the same foot?
-The Technical Panel will consider the Dance Jump as one step if it occurs between other steps.
+The Technical Panel will consider the Dance Jump from one foot to the other foot as one step if it occurs between other steps.
 If the Dance Jump leads directly in to the start of the 2 nd Twizzle, the Technical Panel will consider as a feature for the Level.
 A Dance Jump/Hop from one foot to the same foot is not considered as a separate step.
-A Dance Jump/Hop from one foot to another foot is not considered as a separate step if the exit edge of the Dance Jump/Hop is the entry edge to the following Twizzle.
+A Dance Jump/Hop from one foot to another foot is According to Rule 704, paragraph 17a) and d), the term Jump covers Dance Jumps and Hops as well.
+Note: A Dance Jump which is more than one revolution is considered an Illegal Movement. not considered as a separate step if the exit edge of the Dance Jump/Hop is the entry edge to the following Twizzle.
 But if a Dance Jump/Hop is followed by another step which is the entry edge for the following Twizzle - the Dance Jump/Hop counts as one step.
-According to Rule 704, paragraph 17, the term Jump covers Dance Jumps and Hops as well.
-Note: Jumps of more than one revolution and Jumps of one revolution skated at the same time by both partners are Illegal Elements/Movements.
 If the couple perform a Dance Jump/Hop between the first and second Twizzle, does this satisfy the requirement as a Group C feature?
 A Dance Jump between the first and second Twizzle will only count as a Group C feature if the exit edge of the Dance Jump is the entry edge of the second Twizzle.
 A Hop is not a Dance Jump so it is not considered as a Group C feature.
-According to Rule 704, paragraph 17. b) Dance Jump is a small jump not more than 1⁄2 a revolution, used to change foot or direction.
-According to Rule 704, paragraph 17. c), Hop is a small jump without revolution.
+According to Rule 704, paragraph 17. a) Dance Jump is a jump of not more than one (1) revolution According to Rule 704, paragraph 17. d), Hop is a small jump without revolution.
 Dance Jump and the Hop are different terms with different definitions.
-Hop is not listed as a Group C feature.
-If a loss of control with additional support (e.g. stumble/touchdown by free leg/foot and/or hand(s)) by one or both partners occurs in a Set of Twizzles' first or second Twizzle, how does it affect the number of rotations performed?
-The number of rotations are considered until the end of the Twizzle concerned if it is performed without interruption.
+Hop is not listed as a Group C If a loss of control with additional support (e.g. stumble/touchdown by free leg/foot and/or hand(s)) by one or both partners occurs in a Set of Twizzles' first or second Twizzle, how does it affect the number of rotations performed?
+The number of rotations are considered until the end of the Twizzle concerned if it is performed without interruption. feature.
 E.g.: If there is a touchdown (without interruption) at any rotations in the first Twizzle and then the first Twizzle is fully completed at four rotations, it is considered as a Twizzle of 4 rotations but it's Level shall be reduced by 1 Level per error for that partner